postmanlabs/labs-docs/v6/postman/launching_postman/settings.md

    *   **SSL certificate verification** (native apps only): Prevents the app from checking validity of SSL certificates while making a request.
 Read more about [managing client certificates](/docs/postman/sending_api_requests/certificates).
    *   **Language detection:** Setting this to JSON will force a JSON rendering, irrespective of the response Content-Type header.
    *   **XHR Timeout in ms:** Set how long the app should wait for a response before saying that the server isn’t responding.
 A value of 0 indicates infinity - Postman will wait for a response forever.

+   **Automatically persist variable values:** Enabling this will persist the current value of variables to the initial value at the end of every request execution.
+For detailed information on this feature, refer to the section [Autopersisting Variable Values]

    *   **Editor Font Size:** Adjust the font size in pixels for the text that appears in Postman.
    *   **Two-pane view**: Toggle between showing the response below, or beside, the request.
    *   **Send no-cache header** (recommended): Sending a no-cache header makes sure you get the freshest response from your server.